reinacjr/capstone/README.md

 *   **AccountID:** E.g. "ACC-001".
 The ID of the account associated with the opportunity.
 *   **LeadID:** E.g. "LEAD-001".
 The ID of the lead that this opportunity originated from.
 *   **Stage:** E.g. "Discovery".
 The current stage of the opportunity in the sales pipeline.
 Scope: "Discovery", "Connected", "Follow up".
+    * **Discovery**:
+        * Initial identification of a potential client's security testing needs
+        * Preliminary discussions to understand the client's infrastructure, compliance requirements, and security concerns
+        * Gathering basic information about their web applications, systems, or networks that need testing
+        * Identifying key stakeholders and decision-makers within the client organization
+    * **Connected**:
+        * Meaningful engagement established with decision-makers
+        * Detailed scoping discussions using OWASP-based methodologies
+        * Deeper technical discovery of the client's environment
+        * Alignment on testing objectives, compliance requirements (PCI DSS, HIPAA, etc.)
+        * Presentation of initial testing approach and methodology
+    * **Follow up**:
+        * Development and presentation of formal testing proposals
+        * Refinement of scope based on client feedback
+        * Discussion of specific testing timelines and logistics
+        * Addressing any technical or business concerns
+        * Finalizing contract terms and testing parameters
+        * Coordinating pre-testing requirements and access credentials
 *   **Probability:** E.g. 30.
 The probability (as a percentage) of winning the opportunity.
 Scope: "30", "60", "90"
 *   **EstimatedValue:** E.g. 8,000.
 The estimated monetary value of the opportunity.
 Scope: Between 8,000 to 60,000
 *   **ExpectedCloseDate:** E.g. "2025-06-30".
 The expected date when the opportunity is expected to close.